sezanzeb/JsPlot3D/README.md

 Alternatively input a formula f(x1,x2) which will be plotted

 It will plot using babylon.js.
 I'm not sure yet whether or not it will process the data server or client side.

+It will be written in ES6 syntax and compiled using webpack